secretlycarl/onboarderr/README.md

 ![Customization Options](https://github.com/secretlycarl/onboarderr/blob/main/screenshots/customexample.png)

 Onboarderr is a customizable onboarding site for a host's Plex and (optional) Audiobookshelf servers.
-It includes user instructions, server highlights, and a basic admin dashboard.
+It includes user instructions, server highlights, and an admin dashboard.

-It's not exactly plug and play, as there are some things to customize before sharing it with users.
-Might be a little janky.

-Please read to the end!

 #